p3r7/blog/_posts/2020-01-22-gnome-shortcut-focus-or-launch.md

 ## Notes

 [^1]: I still dual boot as there are several programs I rely on, such as Capture One...
-[^2]: This is necessary for launching stuff with arguments or that would spawn programs with a different name (e.g.emacsclient spawning emacs).
+[^2]: This is necessary for launching stuff with arguments or that would spawn programs with a different name (e.g. emacsclient spawning emacs).